filipepintosantos/utilXRT/README.md

 Several validations and fixes to automate Run Procedures

-1 compare AFB120 with XRT banque format (after manual conversion)

-2 Validate (and fix) Rappro balances
-3 Validate (and fix) RDB balances

-4 Find (and extract) account in file (AFB120 / banque / MT940)
-5 Find (and extract) bad blocks in file (AFB120 / banque)

-6 Validate SCT SDD ?

 ### Development plan
+- CAMT054 fixer - create Ntry's for each TxDtls

+- Everything below this line is for second plan
+-
 - MT940 Manager
 - read MT940 from file
 - write MT940 to file - with criteria Account / Sequence / Date - options recode account
 - save MT940 to database - no duplicates - key Account + Statement Sequence
 - list from database by account / statement sequence - with criteria Account / Sequence / Date
--
-- Everything below this line is for second plan
 -
 - improve project structure
 - use pytest !!!